St Georges Church School SEN Information Report 2020-21

 It was built in 2006 and is a single storey building which is accessible by the main entrance or through the individual classrooms.

-Our Special Needs Co-ordinator, Mrs Diane Anderson, works part-time on a Monday, Tuesday and Thursday each week and is contactable via the school office on 01934 426901.
-She is also available to meet with parents during Parents Evenings.
+Our Special Needs Co-ordinator, Mrs Diane Anderson, works part-time on a Monday, Wednesday and Thursday each week and is contactable via the school office on 01934 426901.

 How does the school know if children need extra help and what should I do if I think my child may have special educational needs?